Representative King discussed Article I, Section I of the U.S. Constitution.

 Have them evaluate tweets in this person’s feed.
 Some ideas to consider are: what is this person doing in the state or DC, which issues are being discussed, what position does this person take, explain why they agree/disagree with the content, how would they respond

-On your senator’s page, scroll down to the “Committees” section.
+On your representative’s page, scroll down to the “Committees” section.
 Respond to the questions below:

-Choose one committee to explore.
-Click here: Senate Committees to learn about that committee, then go to the “About” page and read about it.
+Students choose one committee to explore.
+Click here: House of Representatives Committees to learn about that committee, then go to the “About” page and read about it.

 What is the purpose of this committee?

-Explain how these committees relate to the senator’s experience or background.
+Explain how these committees relate to the representative’s experience or background.

-On their senator’s page, students scroll down to the “Votes” section and provide the following information:
+On their representative’s page, students scroll down to the “Votes” section and provide the following information:

 Votes Against the Majority